 This chart is a little different than the others.
-People wanted both cases and deaths- it has both.
-People wanted the chart to start in early March- this one does that.
+It's an "impact index" score for each state factoring in cases, hospitalizations, and deaths.
 Having a chart that doesn't change as much from day to day (as each day only changes by 1/90th) allows the animation to run smoother and faster.
 And also, adding everything into one chart makes it easier to keep updated daily.
-I wanted a single metric that can best characterize the negative effect the virus is having on a population, with only the statistics of cases and deaths to work from.
-Deaths being most severe, and cases include all kinds of results, from death, to long-term or permanent organ damage, to just being sick for a long time, to no symptoms at all.
-What I ended up doing was averaging the (per million) daily normalized* deaths and cases for the given 90-day period (but counting deaths three times).
-The formula is likely to change in the future (and with it, the numbers), but at least for now, I'm using:
+I wanted a single metric that can best characterize the negative effect the virus is having on a population, factoring in the three metrics I have to work with- cases, deaths, and hospitalizations.

 What you can take from the chart- When a number is going up, that state is doing worse than they did three months ago (going down means they're doing better).
-It's a very loose estimate, but you can also divide the number by 10,000 to get a percentage number of the population that at least got really sick from COVID during that three month period.
-Again, I'm still working on a better formula for a more accurate representation.
+And you can also compare states.
+And you can divide the number by 10,000 to get a really rough estimate of the percentage of the population that is undergoing a serious, sometimes deadly case of COVID.

 * "Normalization" (perhaps better called "smoothing") means the abnormalities in the data were evened out.
 For example, if there were 10 days in a row of a few cases/deaths a day and then one day of 1000... that looks awful and frenetic on a chart like this, even when framed in a per-week display.
 In reality, that 1000 is just a backlog catch-up, so I normalized it by spreading the thousand over previous dates for a more even / more realistic data.
 It works similarly when the total number of cases/deaths drops one day.
 Likely a correction from a previous report, I just subtracted the difference over previous dates to numbers that are probably closer to reality.